Pictures taken on August 28th, the day after the second storm abated.

 On the way back to the car, I didn’t see many more butterflies – one or two – but I was pleased to see a Wall Brown that was still flying along one of the tracks.

 Another intrepid survivor, it had a bit of its front left wing missing and a chunk of the right rear looked to be absent too, but it was still flying.
-I was hoping it would find a mate with which to produce some of the next generation.
+Maybe it would find a mate with which to produce some of the next generation.
 He/she would have deserved it.
 But the chances – bearing in mind how few other survivors I’d seen – looked a bit slim.
 It struck me that it’s no good being the fittest to have survived if there are no others left to survive with.

 Far more butterflies were about in our relatively sheltered garden, and in the adjoining field, the day before: Meadows Browns and Small Heaths, the odd common Blue and a few Green-veined Whites.